Early voting Options

 - Registered voters must apply for an early ballot for each election.
 A separate application form must be completed for each individual voter and for each election.

 - If you have a permanent illness or disability that makes it difficult or impossible to go in person to vote at your polling place, you may apply for permanent advance voter status.
-Call the Election Office to obtain an Application for Permanent Advance Voting Status.
+Call the Election Office, (913) 573-8500, to obtain the Application for Permanent Advance Voting Status.
 Permanent early voters automatically receive a ballot by mail for every election.

 - To vote by mail, download and print the Application for Early Voting Ballot.
 You must complete and sign the application in order to receive a ballot.

 - Request an early ballot in advance to ensure sufficient time for mailing both the Application for the Early Voting Ballot and mailing the ballot.

 - An early voting applicant must provide with the application a Kansas Driver's license number, or Kansas state identification card number, or a copy of one of the other forms of photo ID specified in section 2 of the application.
 Failure to provide required identification with the application will result in the voter receiving a provisional ballot.
 The voted provisional ballot cannot be counted unless the voter provides the required photo identification.

 - You can fax or mail your completed application to the Election Office up to 4 months (120 days) before an election.

 - The deadline for submitting an application to receive a ballot by mail is Friday of the week before Election Day.
 However, applicants, whose applications are received just prior to the deadline, risk not receiving a ballot if the mail is not delivered timely.